Spontaneity In Design & Telling Stories

 I find peace in planning my day and knowing where my next step is going to be, otherwise, I get frazzled and stressed.
 That's why I tend to avoid spontaneity like the plague even though I do welcome them in rare moment.
 However, listening to this podcast reminded me of the importance of slowing down and simply letting everything fall into place and allowing spontaneity to happen.

-How does this then relate to design and storytelling?
+How does this spontaneity relate to design and storytelling?

 One of the most powerful and essential tools in design is the ability to tell stories.
 As designers, we craft stories for our users to arrive at solutions to problems.
 Looking further into it, the whole process of design is a story.
 There's a character, which is the equivalent of the audience or a persona (someone you are designing for), a crisis (the problem you are seeking a solution for), and a resolution or a result.
 In between, are the ideation, the user research, the interviews, the analysis and synthesis, and the prototyping which builds upon the context of the overall story.